Manhattanville College will hold its 2014 Commencement ceremonies and Baccalaureate on the dates and times as follows:

 May I walk in the ceremony even though I won’t graduate until next semester?

 Only those who have fulfilled all degree requirements from the previous August, previous January and current year's Spring semesters can walk in the ceremony.
 Students completing their requirements in August (after May) and the upcoming January are eligible for the following year's commencement ceremony.

 We suggest that students invite up to six family members to witness this wonderful event.
 There is no reserved seating.
 Seating is on a first come first served basis.
 Understandably, some families are larger than others and in that case, we recommend bringing lawn chairs and sitting slightly outside of the arranged seating.
 You should be able to see and hear from there.

 Parking will be available on a first come-first served basis in all of the College parking lots where there will be roving golf cart transportation to the ceremonies for those who need assistance.
 For those that need special parking for guests with disabilities, please complete the Special Needs Request form by Friday, May 9th.

 The majority of the participants will wear a hood from the start of the ceremony, only doctoral candidates will be hooded during the graduate & doctoral commencement ceremony.

 You will be issued a name card in the East Room during rehearsal.
 Bring it with you to the ceremony.
 You will hand the card to the announcer just before you receive a ceremonial handout on stage (an envelope or scroll).
 The announcer will read the information that is listed on your name card as you start across the platform.

 Will diplomas be handed out at the ceremony?

 A ceremonial handout (envelope or scroll) will be given out at the ceremony.
-The actual diploma will be available for pickup right after the ceremony at the Berman Student Center.
+The actual diploma will be available for pickup right after the ceremony in the West Room located in Reid Hall.
 If you cannot attend the ceremony, contact the Registrar’s Office about your diploma.

 What name will appear on my diploma?